 CHRONIC KIDNEY DISEASE & SSD BENEFITS

-SSD and SSI benefits are designed for people who cannot work at any job.
+SSDI and SSI benefits are designed for people who cannot work at any job.
 SSD benefits come with Medicare benefits.
-Learn more about Medicare benefits.
+Learn about Medicare benefits.
 SSI benefits, by contrast, come with Medicaid benefits.
-In order to obtain SSI benefits, you must be disabled and meet the income and asset requirements.
-You can learn more information about Medicaid benefits.
+In order to obtain SSI benefits, you must be disabled and meet the income and asset rules.
+You can find information about Medicaid benefits.

 TWO FORMS OF SOCIAL SECURITY BENEFITS